Professional estate planning and administration services

 Estate planning is not just about reducing tax.
 It’s an important way to ensure all your assets are protected and divided according to your wishes in the event of your death.

-Will and estate planning can give you peace of mind for the future, knowing you have enough for your retirement while still being able to provide for your loved ones in the future.
-Our expert estate planning team, based in Bath, Frome, Sherborne and Wells, can offer a range of legal and tax expertise to help you plan well for the future you want.
+Will and estate planning give you peace of mind by ensuring you have enough for your retirement while still being able to provide for your loved ones in the future.
+Our expert estate solicitors based in Bath, Frome, Sherborne and Wells offer a range of legal and tax expertise to help you plan well for the future you want.

-• Advising and drafting Wills – so your wishes are acted upon
+• Advising and drafting Wills: See to it that your wishes are acted upon once you’re gone

-• Inheritance tax planning – ensuring your loved ones receive the full benefit of your estate
+• Inheritance tax planning: Ensure your loved ones receive the full benefit of your estate

-• Trusts – setting up, registering and administering trusts to manage money, property or investments for specific people or purposes
+• Setting up, registering and administering trusts: Nominate a dependable trustee to manage money, property or investments for specific people or purposes

-• International estate planning – making sure your estate is not subject to tax in multiple jurisdictions
+• International estate planning: Make sure your estate is not subject to tax in multiple jurisdictions

-• Nominating a guardian/s – to ensure your children are taken care of if you are no longer able to
+• Nominating guardians: Choose someone you trust to care for your children if you are no longer able to

-• Succession planning – planning for the future so your business continues to thrive
+• Succession planning: Plan for the future so your business continues to thrive

-• Planning for care home fees – ensuring your assets aren’t depleted in later life
+• Planning for care home fees: Prepare your assets to properly support you in later life

-Every family is different and every estate is unique.
-Our team of estate planners are experienced in dealing with a wide range of estates including complex estates, with international elements.
-Where appropriate, we work with our in-house financial planners at MDFP to create a bespoke financial and legal plan that works for you.
+Every family is different, and every estate is unique.
+Our team of estate planners are experienced in dealing with a wide range of estates, including complex estates with international elements.
+Where appropriate, we work with our in-house financial planners at Mogers Drewett Financial Planning (MDFP) to create a bespoke financial and legal plan that works for you.

-If you need legal advice on how to start planning your estate, contact our team of experts on: 0800 533 5349 or enquiries@mogersdrewett.com
+If you need legal advice on how to start planning your estate, or for estate administration, contact our expert estate solicitors on: 0800 533 5349 or enquiries@mogersdrewett.com

 Mogers Drewett